-The problem with visiting New York City is knowing where to begin, but even if you don't immediately rush off to view the world-famous sights and landmarks of this most dynamic of cities, just being there is enough: the wonder of New York is in the energy and the diversity that emanates from its densely packed, multi-cultural population.
-The city vibrates with colliding cultures and languages; here high-life and low-life rub shoulders, and whoever you are and whatever your taste, there will be something to amuse and stimulate you 24-hours a day.
+The problem with visiting New York is knowing where to begin.
+But even if you don't immediately rush off to view the world-famous sights and landmarks of this most dynamic of cities, sometimes just being there is enough.

-New York City is made up of five boroughs: Staten Island, The Bronx, Brooklyn, Queens, and Manhattan, but many visitors never leave Manhattan.
-There is a lot packed into this tiny area: the 24-hour pasta restaurants of Little Italy and the bustling sidewalks of Chinatown, the jazz clubs of Greenwich Village and the theatres of Broadway; and of course the iconic sights of the Statue of Liberty, the Empire State Building and Times Square.
+This includes the 24-hour pasta restaurants of Little Italy, and the bustling sidewalks of Chinatown, the jazz clubs of Greenwich Village, and the theatres of Broadway.
+Of course, iconic sights include the Statue of Liberty, the Empire State Building, and Times Square.

 New York has been described as the best three-day city in the world, and that's about right.
-After a frenzy of museums, galleries, bars and clubs, many visitors are ready for a break.
-Fortunately there's a lot of choice in excursions, from the National Parks of upstate New York, to the beaches of Long Island, or simply the leafy oasis of Central Park.
-Whatever you're after, New York is ready and waiting to bewitch, bother and bewilder.
+After a frenzy of museums, galleries, bars, and clubs, many visitors are ready for a break.
+Fortunately, there's a lot of choice in excursions.

 Outdoor attractions include the National Parks of upstate New York, to the beaches of Long Island, or simply the leafy oasis of Central Park.
 Whatever you're after, New York is ready and waiting to bewitch, enchant, and bewilder.